U.S. Supreme Court pick Jackson rejects Republican criticism on crime | Law-Order

 Her confirmation would not change the court's ideological balance - a 6-3 conservative majority - but would let Biden freshen its liberal bloc with a 51-year-old justice who could serve for decades in the lifetime post.
 Biden nominated Jackson to succeed retiring liberal Justice Stephen Breyer.
 With a simple majority needed for confirmation and the Senate divided 50-50 between the parties, she would get the job if Democrats remain united in the vote.

-FOCUS ON SENTENCING Republican Senators Josh Hawley, Ted Cruz, Mike Lee and Tom Cotton asked questions focusing on child pornography and sexual predators.
+FOCUS ON SENTENCING Republican Senators Josh Hawley, Ted Cruz, Mike Lee, Tom Cotton and Marsha Blackburn asked questions focusing on child pornography and sexual predators.
 They said Jackson as a trial judge in child pornography cases delivered sentences below recommendations in federal sentencing guidelines.

 "I'm questioning how you used your discretion in these cases," Hawley told Jackson.
 Federal judges routinely impose penalties below advisory guidelines in cases involving defendants who do not themselves produce child pornography, according to the U.S. Sentencing Commission, which has urged Congress to address inconsistencies resulting in penalties sometimes too lenient and sometimes too severe.

 Jackson declined to weigh in on calls from some on the left to expand the court's number of justices to erase its current conservative majority, calling it "a policy question for Congress."
-Justice Amy Coney Barrett in her 2020 confirmation hearing also declined to opine on the issue.
 If confirmed, Jackson would be the 116th justice to serve on the high court, the sixth woman and the third Black person.
 The court also would have for the first time four women and two Black justices.

-Jackson said she has received messages from girls around the country saying her nomination has made them think about the law in new ways "because I am a woman and a Black woman."
-"We want, I think, as a country for everyone to believe that they can do things like sit on the Supreme Court," Jackson told Democratic Senator Dianne Feinstein.
-"And so having meaningful numbers of women and people of color, I think, matters.
-I also think it supports public confidence in the judiciary when you have different people because we have such a diverse society."

-(Moira Warburton, Lawrence Hurley and Andrew Chung; Editing by Will Dunham and Scott Malone)
+(Moira Warburton, Lawrence Hurley and Andrew Chung; Editing by Will Dunham, Scott Malone and Sam Holmes)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)